joelhawksley/identity/talks/2021/slides.md

 ^ such as webhook delivery

-^ but most of GitHub is a Rails monolith
+^ but most of GitHub is a Rails monolith.

-^ and it's a big one...
+^ A big monolith that's growing quickly.

 ---